-- 1. Contestant can be disqualified by judges, executive committee (or at a State/Province Rodeo, by the State/Province Governing body), arena director, or National Director, for any offense listed under this section. - 2.
-Contestant shall be notified as soon as possible by the person or persons disqualifying the Contestant. - 3.
-In case of contestant disqualification under this section the contestant is entitled to a hearing with the executive committee (or state/ province governing body). - 4.
-The contestant must have his or her State/Province National Director with him or her at the meeting.
-Parents and guardians are not allowed at the hearings. - 5.
-At the National Finals, at the completion of the first go, second go and short go performance, all disputed calls must be settled in the arena, at the completion of the performance, by the president, arena director, contestant, event director, judges and representing national director, provided the contestant has followed the required procedure of such dispute.

-- 6. Any contestant will be disqualified from an event for any of the following offenses.
+- Contestant can be disqualified by judges, executive committee (or at a State/Province Rodeo, by the State/Province Governing body), arena director, or National Director, for any offense listed under this section. - Contestant shall be notified as soon as possible by the person or persons disqualifying the Contestant. - In case of contestant disqualification under this section the contestant is entitled to a hearing with the executive committee (or state/province governing body). - The contestant must have his or her State/Province National Director with him or her at the meeting.
+Parents and guardians are not allowed at the hearings. - All disputed calls must be settled in the arena, at the completion of the event or performance, by the arena director, event director, and judges, provided the contestant has followed the required procedure of such dispute. - 6.
+Any contestant will be disqualified from an event for any of the following offenses.
 If they are disqualified for any of these offenses, they may be disqualified from all events at the Rodeo, at the discretion of the Executive Committee (or state/province governing body).
+Depending upon the severity of the disqualification, the Executive Committee may allow a Queen Contestant to lead her Association during the Grand Entry only.

+a.
+ATTIRE:

+- Contestants, parents, adults, helpers, and assistants must wear western attire: western hat, long sleeved shirt (must be wrist length sleeved shirt, with collar and cuffs.
+No sweatshirts, T-shirts or pullover sweaters allowed), western boots, and western trousers at all times during a performance while in the following areas:

+- (a) All competition arenas

-Depending upon the severity of the disqualification, the Executive Committee may allow a Queen Contestant to lead her Association during the Grand Entry only. - a.
-ATTIRE: - Contestants, parents, adults, helpers, and assistants must wear western attire: western hat, long sleeved shirt (must be wrist length sleeved shirt, with collar and cuffs.
-No sweat shirts, T-shirts or pullover sweaters allowed), western boots, and western trousers at all times during a performance while in the following areas: - (a) All competition arenas - (b) Chute areas. - (c) Stock working areas. - (d Any contestant in any seating area, whether competing or not. - (2) Shirt sleeves must be rolled down. - (a) The only exception to this rule will be in bareback riding and bull riding; a rider may roll up sleeves as necessary to eliminate either a hang up or to accommodate necessary wrapping and/or support for the elbow.
-After competition, contestant must adhere to attire rules. - (b) Violators of this rule will be disqualified upon the discretion of the judges or the arena director. - (3) Contestants must wear numbers on their backs and number must be visible at all times while competing in their events, when at rodeo or rodeo grounds or any rodeo function and at the motel. - (4) All Contestants must have shirttails tucked in at start of their competition. - (5) Western attire per dress code is required for contestants for all NHSRA approved activities to include rodeos, safety and instructional clinics, meetings. - (6) No tobacco or alcohol patches, stickers or advertising allowed on contestant's attire or equipment. - b.
-STOCK: - (1) Contestant will be disqualified for being in a pen with the livestock at any time except when accompanied by stock contractor, arena director, or a judge, or when assigned to work in those pens.
+- (a) An competition arenas

+- (b) Chute areas.

+- (c) Stock working areas.

+- (d) Any contestant in any seating area, whether competing or not.

+- (2) Shirt sleeves must be rolled down.

+- a) The only exception to this rule will be in bareback riding and bull riding; a rider may roll up sleeves as necessary to eliminate either a hang up or to accommodate necessary wrapping and/or support for the elbow.
+After competition, contestant must adhere to attire rules.

+- (b) Violators of this rule will be disqualified upon the discretion of the judges or the arena director.

+- (3) Contestants must wear numbers on their backs and number must be visible at all times while competing in their events, when at rodeo or rodeo grounds or any rodeo function and at the motel. - (4) All Contestants must have shirttails tucked in at start of their competition. - (5) Western attire per dress code is required for contestants for all NHSRA approved activities to include rodeos, safety and instructional clinics, meetings. - (6) No tobacco or alcohol patches, stickers or advertising allowed on contestant's attire or equipment.

+b.
+STOCK:

+- Contestant will be disqualified for being in a pen with the livestock at any time except when accompanied by stock contractor, arena director, or a judge, or when assigned to work in those pens. - (2) Mistreatment of Rodeo Stock or contestant's horse.